-“I’ve got a special sack from Father Christmas, says Claire H in our MadeForMums Facebook community, “and I use a special wrapping paper every year (I stocked up on it in a sale!) so my daughter knows that presents in that paper come from Father Christmas.”
+"I’ve got a special sack from Father Christmas, says Claire H, "and I use a special wrapping paper every year (I stock up on it in a the January sales!) so my daughter knows that presents in that paper come from Father Christmas."

 If that's a bit too much forethought for you, why not have a simple theme you can stick with every year?
 So, for example, presents from Santa always come wrapped in brown paper or plain gold...